Definition of Euphony

 Told by an idiot, full of sound and fury,

 The language of Shakespeare is a great example of euphony.
-He has used pleasant, harmonious and musical sounds in the above-mentioned excerpt from Macbeth.
-Here the words with euphony are shown in bold; those are “l, s, f, w and th”.
+He has used pleasant, harmonious, and musical sounds in the above excerpt from Macbeth.
+Here, the euphonic words are shown in bold.

 The purpose of using euphony is to bring about peaceful and pleasant feelings in a piece of literary work.
 The readers enjoy reading such pieces of literature or poems.
-The long vowels create more melodious effects than short vowels and consonants, making the sounds harmonious and soothing.
-The pronunciation and enunciation become agreeable and easy.
+The long vowels create more melodious effect than short vowels and consonants, making the sounds harmonious and soothing.
+In addition, pronunciation and enunciation become agreeable and easy.
 Furthermore, euphony is used in poetry and speeches to convey messages effectively to the audience and the readers.